google/google-ctf/infrastructure/kubernetes/walkthrough.md

 kctf-chal-new demo-challenge
 ```

-This will create a directory called `demo-challenge` under the `/tmp/kctf-demo` directory, and if you look inside of it (check files/chal for example), you'll find out the challenge configuration.
+This will create a directory called `demo-challenge` under the `kctf-demo` directory, and if you look inside of it (check files/chal for example), you'll find out the challenge configuration.
 The file in `files/chal` is the entry-point, that means it is executed every time there's a TCP connection.
 This demo challenge just runs bash, but a real challenge would instead expose a harder challenge that doesn't just give out a shell.

 In the next step you'll find out how to create a docker image with the newly created challenge.